 However, unlike the popular Swedish Fish ices, the red and black cookies were by and large a flop, with many consumers complaining of an overwhelming cough syrupy smell and taste.
-Oreo took Oreo Swedish Fish Flavor Crème off the shelves, but you can still purchase them on Amazon if cherry Benadryl piques your appetite.
+Oreo took Swedish Fish Oreos off the shelves, but you can still purchase them on Amazon if cherry Benadryl piques your appetite.

 9. They also go by the name “Pastellfiskar”.

-In Sweden, Swedish Fish are called “Pastellfiskar”, which translates literally to “pale-colored fish”.
+In Sweden, the candies are called “Pastellfiskar”, which translates literally to “pale-colored fish”.

 10. You can try “black herring” Swedish Fish in Sweden.

 "Salmiak-flavored black Swedish Fish or "salted herring", with the manufacturer's name "Malaco" embossed." -This has the most black metal candy out there.